ackens/-godot-gj-api/README.md

 * token - your gamejolt token (NOT your password)
 * username - your gamejolt username, duh

 Now you can use the rest of the API.
 The API allows you to fetch user's information like their username, description and so on.
-You can use one of two provided methods:
+You can use one of the two provided methods:

 `fetch_user_by_name(username)`
 * username - name of the user you want to fetch